fperron-kt88/fx-portfolio/index.md

 ---
-layout: home
+layout: default
-author_profile: true
-title: "Welcome to My Portfolio"
+title: Home
 ---

-Check out my latest projects below.
+# Welcome to FX's Projects!

+This is a placeholder page.
+Add your content here.